Ecology is legally required to adopt California’s low- and zero-emission vehicle standards.

 Instead of meeting ZEV sales requirements, manufacturers have the option to purchase credits from those who have exceeded the sales requirements.
 We've allowed manufacturers to generate credits for their ZEV sales since 2021 — about four years before ZEV standards started taking effect.

-Credits can be saved indefinitely in case a manufacturer anticipates a shortfall in the future.
 Manufacturers that miss the sales requirement for a particular model year have a full year to make it up.

-No, Advanced Clean Trucks isn't ramping up more quickly in Washington than it did in California.
+No. Advanced Clean Trucks isn't ramping up more quickly in Washington than it did in California.
 The ZEV requirements for each model year are the same in both states, as required by the federal Clean Air Act.

 In California, Advanced Clean Trucks took effect with model year 2024, which had a 5-9% ZEV sales/credit requirement.
 In Washington, Advanced Clean Trucks took effect with model year 2025, which has a 7-11% ZEV sales/credit requirement, matching the 2025 requirement in California.

-The upfront cost of a ZEV is generally higher than comparable gas- or diesel-powered vehicles.
+The upfront cost of a ZEV is currently higher than comparable gas- or diesel-powered vehicles.
 However, in many cases, ZEVs have a lower total cost of ownership.
 Those that don’t are expected to reach parity in the early 2030s, with exact timing varying by vehicle type.

 The main driver of these total cost of ownership savings is the fact that electricity is cheaper than gasoline or diesel, and Washington has one of the largest gaps between electricity rates and fuel prices.
 Additionally, ZEVs tend to have lower maintenance costs.
 They don’t require oil changes, transmission fluid, spark plugs, air filters, or many other consumables found in combustion vehicles.
 Their brake pads usually last much longer because the vehicles capture and reuse as much as one-fifth of the energy normally lost during braking through “regenerative braking.”